Jew with a coin: Usage and customs

-The figurines are used as a good luck charm in the hope of becoming rich, as well as good luck charms by football fans who then blame Jews if their team loses.

-The figurines are often given as gifts.
+The figurines are used as a good luck charm in the hope of becoming rich, and are often given as gifts.
 Some are sold with "instruction manuals" how to use them to bring good fortune.
 It is advised to turn them upside down on the Sabbath (Friday night or Saturdays) or place a coin (grosz, 1/100 of a złoty) behind the image so that money and good fortune may fall upon the household.
 At homes the images are to be placed in the entrance hall to the left of the door (probably akin to mezuzah).
 The figurines are also placed in offices and in shops next to cash registers.
 According to a 2015 survey in Poland, 50 percent of respondents knew of the superstition of good fortune, 24 percent of the custom to place a grosz behind the frame, and 13 percent of turning it upside down on the Sabbath.

 The motif is often accompanied by sayings.
-The saying Żyd w sieni, pieniądz w kieszeni ("Jew in the hall, coin in your pocket"), has roots pre-dating the Second World War.
+The saying Żyd w sieni, pieniądz w kieszeni ("Jew in the hall, coin in your pocket") has roots pre-dating World War II.
 The original meaning of the saying was that as long as the Jew stayed at the entrance of the house the money in the house remained safe, but in contemporary popular usage the meaning has been reversed: the Jew in the hall brings fortune to the house.
 Joanna Tokarska-Bakir stresses that: "Given the power of connotations associated with contemporary history, this maxim takes on a bitter meaning, as it alludes to how Poles enriched themselves when they protected the Jews".
-The saying Kto nie ma w domu Żyda, temu bida ("He who has no Jew at home is moneyless") is based on Kiedy bida, to do Żyda ("When poverty is there, go to the Jew"), referring originally to Jewish moneylenders and also dating prior to the Second World War.
+The saying Kto nie ma w domu Żyda, temu bida ("He who has no Jew at home is moneyless") is based on Kiedy bida, to do Żyda ("When poverty is there, go to the Jew"), referring originally to Jewish moneylenders and also dating prior to World War II.
 Modern variants have also arisen and accompany the motif, for instance: Aby kasa w domu była, I się nigdy nie skonczyła, Żyda w domu trzeba mieć!
 We pieniędzy będzie strzec ("So that the money stays at home, and that it does not leave, keep a Jew in your house, he will keep the cash").